krzemienski/awesome-from-stars/README.md

 * [rubenochiavone/awesomeness](https://github.com/rubenochiavone/awesomeness): :sunglasses: All awesome curated lists from GitHub
 * [Py-Contributors/awesomeScripts](https://github.com/Py-Contributors/awesomeScripts): A Collection of Awesome Scripts in Python to Ease Daily-Life.
 Create an issue If you have some great ideas for the new script.
 Leave a :star:
 * [lockys/AwesomeSearch](https://github.com/lockys/AwesomeSearch): :mag: Search all awesome lists in seconds.
-* [lk-geimfari/awesomo](https://github.com/lk-geimfari/awesomo): Cool open source projects written in various languages.
+* [lk-geimfari/awesomo](https://github.com/lk-geimfari/awesomo): Cool open source projects.
+Choose your project and get involved in Open Source development now.
 * [Eyevinn/awmanager](https://github.com/Eyevinn/awmanager): Of course we need an AW manager
 * [nodes-vapor/aws](https://github.com/nodes-vapor/aws): Swift wrapper around AWS API
 * [Netflix/aws-autoscaling](https://github.com/Netflix/aws-autoscaling): Tools and Documentation about using Auto Scaling